how to increase the rent by serving a section 13 notice

 Once the form has been completed correctly and in full, it must be served on the tenant.
 The Section 13 notice cannot be served during the fixed-term tenancy period; it must be served once the agreement transitions into a periodic tenancy.

-The new rent should commence at the start of a rental period.
+You should begin receiving the new rent at the start of a rental period.
 For example, in a monthly tenancy starting on the 10th of each month, the new rent becomes due from the 10th of that month.

 You might also be interested in…